scouten/ericscouten.travel/content/2017/06-24+europe/33-amsterdam-to-cologne/index.md

 cover = "es-3586-028"
 +++

-I thought I would take the day off from photos and such, but ... here I am.
-(Somebody help me, I can't stop!)
+I've spent most of the last 24 hours saying "How could you not love this?" to myself.

+Amsterdam was at its best: perfect weather, everyone out and enjoying the canals and the cafés.

+Alas, it was time to move on.
+This afternoon I took the train to Cologne.

 <!-- more -->

-Had the chance to catch up with good friends who I haven't seen in a long time this evening.
-After we were done and they headed home, I took some time to walk through Cologne's main cathedral and made a few photos there.

 {{ es_image(id = "es-3585-005", caption = "Amsterdam, The Netherlands") }}

 {{ es_image(id = "es-3585-010", caption = "Amsterdam, The Netherlands") }}

+Once I had arrived and checked in, I had the chance to catch up with good friends who I haven't seen in a long time this evening.

 {{ es_image(id = "es-3585-007", caption = "Heumarkt, Cologne, Germany") }}

+After we were done and they headed home, I took some time to walk through Cologne's main cathedral and made a few photos there.

 {{ es_image(id = "es-3586-005n", caption = "Cologne Cathedral, Cologne, Germany") }}